Ab initio informed electronic stopping models for light ion propagation in metals: Validation of density-dependent functions via statistical ion range simulations

 In this section, we evaluate the adequacy of the obtained parameterizations using statistical ion range simulations.
 These were performed with the MD-based code MDRANGE \cite{mdrange}, which enables efficient calculation of ion trajectories by employing the recoil interaction approximation (RIA) \cite{nordlund1995molecular}.
 Using RIA, only the interactions between the projectile and the nearby target atoms are explicitly calculated.
 The surrounding lattice atoms remain fixed until they come within the cutoff range of the moving ion, at which point they interact via a two-body repulsive potential.
 This approach omits explicit lattice-lattice dynamics, enabling high statistical accuracy at a greatly reduced computational cost.

 The latest version of MDRANGE supports multiple electronic stopping models, including the constant-friction model, UTTM \cite{kiely2026trajectory}, and the $\beta(\bar{\rho})$ model described here, which makes it a suitable platform for testing the developed parameterizations on a statistically representative ensemble of trajectories.
 For each case, 10,000 ions were initialized at a distance of $z$ = $-$3 Å from the target surface, with $x$ and $y$ positions randomized within one unit cell of the $\langle100\rangle$ surface.
 The Ziegler-Biersack-Littmark (ZBL) universal repulsive potential \cite{ziegler1985stopping} was used to describe the ion-atom interaction.
-Thermal displacements were assigned according to the Debye model \cite{ashcroft1976solid}.
+Thermal displacements corresponding to 300 K were assigned according to the Debye model, using a Debye temperature of 310 K for W \cite{ashcroft1976solid}.

 In general, all simulations followed a similar workflow, with variations only in the electronic stopping model or in the geometric setup corresponding to different crystal directions.
 While setting up channeling directions is straightforward in atomistic simulations, achieving a truly random direction requires suppressing long-range channeling effects \cite{nordlund2016large}.
 For this purpose, a polycrystalline target was generated using the built-in functionality of MDRANGE.
 The grains were randomly oriented with an average size of 20 ± 5 Å, effectively minimizing the probability of ion channeling.